 We have not received FDA or foreign regulatory marketing approval for any of our product candidates that are in development.
 Our current and future expenditures on preclinical and clinical development programs are subject to numerous uncertainties in timing and cost to completion.
 In particular, our strategy includes entering into alliances and collaborations with third parties to participate in the development and commercialization of some of our product candidates.
 Where a third party has responsibility for or authority over preclinical or clinical development of a particular product candidate, the estimated completion date is largely under control of that third party and not under our control.
-We cannot forecast with any degree of certainty which of our product candidates will be subject to future alliances or collaborations or how such arrangements would affect our development plans or capital requirements.
+We cannot forecast with any degree of certainty whether AstraZeneca or GlaxoSmithKline will exercise any options to license particular product candidates that become exercisable under the terms of our respective agreements, which of our product candidates will be subject to future alliances or collaborations or how such arrangements would affect our development plans or capital requirements.
 Because of these uncertainties, and because of the numerous uncertainties related to clinical trials and related activities, we are unable to determine the duration and completion costs of our research and development programs or whether or when we will generate revenue from the commercialization and sale of any of our product candidates in development.